Skip to content

 Security Administrator

-The Security Administrators are responsible for defining new Entra Identity policies, make updates to existing ones and monitor them for configuration drifts at scale and across one or multiple tenants.
-Their goal is to ensure the overal security of the tenant by ensuring only authorized users can perform certain tasks.
-They are dealing with components such as:
+Security Administrator Description: Security Administrators define and update Entra Identity policies and monitor them for configuration drift across tenants.
+Their goal is to ensure tenant security by enforcing authorized operations.
+They work with components such as:

 • AADAuthenticationMethodPolicy